fluent-themes/symfony-user-api/README.md

-# UserAPI - RESTful Service
+# Symfony UserAPI - RESTful Service

-A minimal REST API demonstrating Symfony's attribute routing, dependency injection, and Doctrine ORM with SQLite.
-Built for WordPress developers learning modern PHP frameworks.
+A minimal REST API showcasing Symfony features such as attribute routing, dependency injection, and Doctrine ORM with SQLite.
+Designed for WordPress developers exploring modern PHP frameworks, it introduces basic Symfony concepts and helps users understand the key similarities and differences between WordPress and Symfony workflows.

 ## Features